Gum Treatment and Cleanings

 The first step in treating severe gum disease involves deep cleaning, also known as scaling and root planing.
 Deep cleaning takes place under the gum line.
 Scaling is the removal of tartar from the root and planing smooths the root out so that the gum will reattach to the tooth.

-Dr. Kim uses an ultrasonic scaler to gently strip the tartar from the tooth root.
-Deep cleaning requires anesthesia and Dr. Kim uses The Wand computerized anesthesia delivery system.
+Dr. Kim and our dental hygienist uses an ultrasonic piezo scaler to gently strip the tartar from the tooth root.
+Deep cleaning requires anesthesia and we use The Wand computerized anesthesia delivery system.
 This puts in the exact amount of anesthesia for correct numbing, and in such a way that you won’t notice the injection at all.

-In cases of more severe gum disease, Dr. Kim can perform a minor surgical procedure to clean the diseased tooth root surfaces.
-As part of this treatment, Dr. Kim applies a time-released antibiotic system called Arestin Therapy below the gum to fully eradicate the bacteria.
+In cases of more severe gum disease, Dr. Kim and our hygienist can perform a laser gum treatment procedure to clean the diseased tooth root surfaces.
+As part of this treatment, we utilize the air flow cleansing system below the gum to fully eradicate the bacteria.

 Symptoms of Gum Disease